jakemcc/jakemccrary.com/source/_posts/2017-05-29-adding-a-json-feed-to-octopress-slash-jekyll.markdown

 ---
 layout: post
-title: "Adding a JSON Feed to an Octopress / Jekyll generated site"
+title: "Adding a JSON Feed to an Octopress/Jekyll generated site"
 date: 2017-05-29 12:19:11 -0500
 comments: true
 published: false
-description: PUT SUMMARY HERE
-keywords: 'csv, keywords, here'
+description: Quick guide to adding a JSON Feed to your Octopress/Jekyll generated site
+keywords: 'json feed, json, jekyll, octopress, liquid'
 categories:
+- blog
 ---

 I went to a coffee shop this last weekend with the intention of writing up a quick blog post on `comm`.
 I sat down, sipping my coffee, and wasn't motivated.
 I didn't feel like knocking out a short post and I didn't feel like editing a draft I've been sitting on for a while.
 I wanted to do some work though, so I decided to add a [JSON Feed](https://jsonfeed.org/) to this site.